inmo-jang/inmo-jang.github.io/teaching.md

 ### Big Data Processing

-Since 2013/2014 I have been teaching the second year Bachelor course *Big Data Processing* at TU Delft (with 2016/17 being the last time for now).
-The course covers a range of technologies in the Hadoop ecosystem after a short excursion into the streaming world;
+Between 2013/14 and 2016/17 I taught the second year Bachelor course *Big Data Processing* at TU Delft.
+The course covered a range of technologies in the Hadoop ecosystem after a short excursion into the streaming world;
-I created the material based on a number of great books, including [Mining of Massive Datasets](http://www.mmds.org/), [Data-Intensive Text Processing with MapReduce](https://lintool.github.io/MapReduceAlgorithms/), [Hadoop: The Definite Guide](http://shop.oreilly.com/product/0636920033448.do), [Programming Pig](http://chimera.labs.oreilly.com/books/1234000001811/index.html) and [ZooKeeper](http://shop.oreilly.com/product/0636920028901.do).
+I created the material based on a number of books, including [Mining of Massive Datasets](http://www.mmds.org/), [Data-Intensive Text Processing with MapReduce](https://lintool.github.io/MapReduceAlgorithms/), [Hadoop: The Definite Guide](http://shop.oreilly.com/product/0636920033448.do), [Programming Pig](http://chimera.labs.oreilly.com/books/1234000001811/index.html) and [ZooKeeper](http://shop.oreilly.com/product/0636920028901.do).